Unital k-Restricted Infinity-Operads: Introduction

 \textbf{Outline:} In \cref{sec:k-restricted-closed-den}, we review dendroidal trees and the subclasses of closed and $k$-dendroidal trees.
 In \cref{sec:unital-k-restricted-op}, we prove that unital $\infty$-operads are equivalent to complete Segal presheaves on closed dendroidal trees and define unital $k$-restricted $\infty$-operads.
 We prove the left adjoint and the right adjoint parts of our main theorem in \cref{sec:left-adjoint} and \cref{sec:right-adjoint} respectively.

-\textbf{Acknowledgement:} The authors are grateful to Shaul Barkan for helpful conversations.
+\textbf{Acknowledgement:} The authors are grateful to Shaul Barkan for helpful conversations and Sophus Valentin Willumsgaard for comments on a previous draft.
 ASD would like to thank Shachar Carmeli for his guidance and support, most notably during his time in Copenhagen.
 YLL would also like to thank Mike Hopkins for his guidance and encouragement.
 YLL gratefully acknowledges the financial support provided by the Simons Collaboration on Global Categorical Symmetries.